ivan-jukic/adventofcode2017/README.md

 - ### Day 4
 Simple but interesting puzzle.
 Second part runs quick if we check the string lengths first, before checking if it's an anagram.
 - ### Day 5
-Not particulary difficult, but unfortunatelly in the second part Elm didn't really prove to be optimized for 2M+ sequential actions, so JavaScript was used instead to find the solution (check out day 5 js file).
+Not particulary difficult, but unfortunately in the second part Elm didn't really prove to be optimized for 2M+ sequential actions, so JavaScript was used instead to find the solution (check out day 5 js file).